 If you have a passion for helping those most in need, studying a Certificate 3 in Individual Support Ageing is one way you can utilise your knowledge for the benefit of others.
 This course will give you the skills and knowledge to provide person-centred support to people who may require support due to ageing, disability or some other reason.
 Give back to your community now and experience one of the most fulfilling careers with a Certificate III in Individual Support (Ageing).

-Have any questions about completing a Certificate III in Individual Support (Disability)?
-Get in touch with one of our Course and Careers Advisers today.
+CHC33015 Certificate III in Individual Support (Disability) – If you have any questions about this course feel free to get in touch with one of our Course and Careers Advisers today.

 The nationally accredited Certificate III in Individual Support (Disability) will give you the skills for a rewarding career as a disability care worker.
 People with disabilities and the elderly are often most in need of our help.
 Begin a rewarding career supporting people with a disability.

 A CHC33105 Certificate III in Individual Support (Disability) will prepare you for skilled work.
 With this course, you will learn the skills to provide individualised support, support community participation and inclusion and facilitate the empowerment of people living with a disability.
 You will learn how to fulfill the critical functions of disability support workers.